Key points about the St Kitts citizenship by investment program

 To get a St Kitts and Nevis passport, an applicant must make a non-refundable contribution to the state-owned Sustainable Growth Fund (SGF).
 The St Kitts and Nevis government spends the fund's money on developing healthcare, education, tourism, culture, and alternative energy.

-The total contribution depends on the number of family members included in the application: an additional U.S. $25,000 has to be paid for a spouse and U.S. $10,000 for each child or parent.
+The total contribution depends on the number of family members included in the application: an additional $25,000 has to be paid for a spouse and $10,000 for each child or parent.
 Unmarried siblings under 30 also get St Kitts and Nevis passports if investors pay $20,000 for a person.

 The basic real estate investment amount is the same for single applicants and families.

 Cost of St Kitts and Nevis citizenship by investment in real estate

 |Investor||$200,000||Over 18 years old, without criminal records and severe illness|